lumirlumir/npm-textlint-rule-allowed-uris/README.md

 I recommend you to read [textlint guides](https://textlint.github.io/) before contributing.

 And check out the [Installation](#installation) and [Concepts of `textlint-rule-allowed-uris`](#concepts-of-textlint-rule-allowed-uris) guides below.
 It will help you to understand how this package works.

+After that, refer to the comments in source codes.
+It contains a lot of useful information to help you.

 ### Installation